AQUATIC SENSORY ECOLOGY LAB

 Grace Dycha

 Grace is a first year Masters student in the Higgs lab who has a passion for Formula 1 racing and practical aspects of fish conservation.
-After completing her undergraduate degree in biology at the University of Windsor she has decided to pursue a Masters in the Higgs lab investigating how sound can be used to reduce impingement of fish in hydropower intacts.
+After completing her undergraduate degree in biology at the University of Windsor she has decided to pursue a Masters in the Higgs lab investigating how sound can be used to reduce impingement of fish in hydropower intakes.

 Undergraduate Students